ironsheep/PNut-TS/Preprocessor.md

 | --- | --- |
 | <PRE>-D \<symbol></PRE> | Defines a symbol that can be tested with the `#ifdef`, `#ifndef`,  `#elseifdef` or `#elseifndef` statements |
 | <PRE>-U \<symbol></PRE>  | Prevents a subsequent `#define <symbol>` found in the .spin2 code from having any effect
-| <PRE>-I \<directory></PRE>  | set the folder to search within for `#include "filename(.spin2)" statements
+| <PRE>-I \<directory></PRE>  | Specify the folder to search within for `#include "filename(.spin2)" statements
 | -- **Diagnostic Use** -- |
 | <PRE>-i, --intermediate | Generate *-pre.spin2 after preprocessing - so you can review what preprocessed source was fed to the compiler

 **NOTE:** these directives apply to all .spin2 files processed in the compile effort, not just the top-level file.
-This means that the compilation of all #included files and all files specified in the OBJ block of each object will be affected by the -D and -U options.
+This means that the compilation of all #included files and all files specified in the OBJ block of each object will be affected by these -D and -U options.

 ## Preprocessor Directives